Last Updated on September 12, 2022

 Hot smoked salmon is opaque and should be labeled “hot-smoked”.
 If it’s home-smoked, the smoking temperature should have been above 160F / 71C for part of the smoking process.

-Canned or Tinned Smoked Salmon
+Is Canned Smoked Salmon OK When Pregnant?

-Canned salmon, usually found on supermarket or shop shelves, is safe to eat in pregnancy.
+Canned smoked salmon, usually found on supermarket or shop shelves, is safe to eat in pregnancy.
 This is because the canning process requires pasteurization, or heat treatment at temperatures that kill bacteria (source: Science Direct).

 The only rare exception would be if the tin is refrigerated in the shop or store (similar to fresh crab meat) which would suggest that it is not pasteurized.